Math 42 Autumn 2013

 is the right class for you.

-If you successfully took Math 41 last quarter and wish to continue studying
+If you successfully took Math 41 recently and wish to continue studying

 calculus, either as background for other subjects or purely out of interest,

 then Math 42 should be the best class for you.